-Telegram's Durov announces new crackdown on illegal content
+Telegram's Durov Announces New Crackdown On Illegal Content

 "This year we are committed to turn moderation on Telegram from an area of criticism into one of praise," he said at the time.

-Durov, an enigmatic figure who rarely speaks in public, has a fortune estimated at $15.5 billion by Forbes magazine, but touts the virtues of an ascetic life that includes ice baths and not drinking alcohol or coffee.
+Durov, an enigmatic figure who rarely speaks in public, has a fortune estimated at $15.5 billion by Forbes magazine.

 Legal Disclaimer: